joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6334814/2025/05/05/nba-championship-odds-thunder-celtics/

 **Gluck: Joey Logano is back in the playoffs.
 Now he has a chance to do the funniest thing**\
-`Joey Logano, NASCAR's most polarizing champion, won Sunday at Texas to secure a spot in the playoffs.
+`Logano, NASCAR's most polarizing champion, won Sunday at Texas to secure a spot in the playoffs.
 And you know what that means.`\
 https://nytimes.com/athletic/6334804/2025/05/05/joey-logano-nascar-playoffs-texas/

 **The 50 Best Movies on Max Right Now**\